Visualizing the Los Angeles wildfires in maps and charts

 The California Department of Forestry and Fire Protection employs sensors attached to aircraft to capture fire perimeter data.
 Because high winds had grounded most aircraft, updates to the observed fire perimeter can be delayed.
 Track the fire size and containment estimations on the fires currently burning throughout the state:

+Firefighters have been able to stop significant growth of the Eaton Fire, but it has already burned about 10,600 acres and damaged or destroyed more than 1,000 structures.
+The Eaton Fire has also been blamed for five deaths and is still at 0% containment, Los Angeles County Fire Chief Anthony Marrone said.

+Here are satellite images, from Maxar, of a neighborhood in Altadena before and after the Eaton Fire ravaged the area.

-Putting it into context, the Palisades Fire has spread at an alarming rate, burning more than 2,900 acres by 6:18 p.m.
+The Palisades Fire has spread at an alarming rate, burning more than 2,900 acres by 6:18 p.m.
 Tuesday.
-As of Thursday morning more than 17,000 acres has burned in the Palisades Fire.
+As of Thursday morning more than 17,000 acres have burned in the Palisades Fire.

-Air quality will be a major concern as the fires continue to burn.
+Air quality is a major concern as the fires continue to burn.
 Here’s a look at the data, which will automatically update every half hour.

 Historical context